 In general, there's nothing you have to do before this test, unless your doctor tells you to.

 - A health professional uses a needle to take a blood sample, usually from the arm.

 When a blood sample is taken, you may feel nothing at all from the needle.
 Or you might feel a quick sting or pinch.

 There is very little chance of having a problem from this test.
 When a blood sample is taken, a small bruise may form at the site.

 Each lab has a different range for what's normal.
 Your lab report should show the range that your lab uses for each test.
 The normal range is just a guide.
 Your doctor will also look at your results based on your age, health, and other factors.
 A value that isn't in the normal range may still be normal for you.

 A high level may be caused by:

-- Vomiting, dehydration, blood transfusions, or overuse of medicines that contain bicarbonate (especially antacids).
+- Overuse of medicines that contain bicarbonate (especially antacids).

 A low level may be caused by: